 2 To qualify for the Postgraduate Certificate in Science, a student must achieve 60 points by successfully completing the requirements in one of the structures below.

-Structure (a)

-60 points from courses listed in the Science Postgraduate Courses Table
+Structure (a) 60 points from courses listed in the Science Postgraduate Courses Table

 Structure (b)

 Geospatial Science

 60 points from ENVS801-808, MASC804

-Refer to the Science Postgraduate Courses Table on page 296.
+Refer to the Science Postgraduate Courses Table.